 Having studied them in depth, it is clear to me that the pyramids, and the Great Pyramid in particular, were not solely or even primarily overblown mausoleums.
-Indeed, the Great Pyramid may have served both astronomical and astrological functions, literally being an observatory at one stage of its development, as well as ritualistic purposes.
+Indeed, the Great Pyramid may have served both astronomical and astrological functions, literally being an observatory at one stage of its development, as well as having been used for ritualistic purposes.
 Many modern visitors describe powerful and life changing experiences in the Great Pyramid.
 One of the most famous is Napoleon Bonaparte.
 While in Egypt (August 1799) Napoleon visited the Great Pyramid.
 He entered the King’s Chamber, and asked to be left alone.
 Upon emerging, Napoleon was pale, faint, and silent.
 Asked by an aide what happened, Napoleon refused to say anything of substance, intimating that he had experienced a preview of his own fate.
 Just before his death in 1821, Napoleon appeared to be on the verge of telling a close friend what had occurred in the King’s Chamber.
 Then he hesitated, “No. What is the use?
 You would never believe me.”

 My formal training as a physical scientist certainly did not encourage the notion that paranormal and psychic phenomena, much less life after death, were anything other than imagination gone wild or charlatans praying on the gullible.
 According to a conventional materialistic and secular “scientifically rational” worldview, the paranormal does not exist and death is the final end.
 It was easy, and indeed comforting, to put such issues out of mind.
 Stick to the hard evidence of the rocks, the domain of the geologist.

 It took me over ten years from my first visit to Egypt, to get to the point where I was prepared to take a serious look at the paranormal.
 I have taught fulltime at Boston University since 1984, and every year I have a new batch of students.
 Many simply want to take their courses and get a degree, but then there are those who really strive to go beyond their formal studies.
 One such student was Logan Yonavjak.
 She served as my field assistant on research expeditions to Egypt and Peru in 2003 and 2005, and she was the final impetus that prodded me to take a serious look at the paranormal.
 She and I undertook a comprehensive survey of the scientific literature addressing psychical research and the paranormal (the field now generally referred to as parapsychology).
 We read literally thousands of papers, pro- and con-, and we both became involved with the field first-hand.
-The result of our collaboration was the book The Parapsychology Revolution: A Concise Anthology of Paranormal and Psychical Research (published in English by Tarcher/Penguin in 2008).
+The result of our collaboration was the book The Parapsychology Revolution: A Concise Anthology of Paranormal and Psychical Research (published by Tarcher/Penguin in 2008).

 Our studies convinced me that, once the fraud, bunk, and self-delusion are eliminated, there is something to the paranormal.
 The best-documented class of paranormal phenomena is telepathy.
 There is strong laboratory evidence for telepathy, such as classic card-calling experiments as well as many more sophisticated tests.
 There is also a large and compelling body of evidence from spontaneous cases supporting the reality of telepathy.
-For instance, crisis apparitions, veridical hallucinations, or “ghosts” are well known.
+For instance, crisis apparitions, veridical hallucinations, or “ghosts”, are well known.

 A real example of such a hallucination taking the form of a “ghost” is as follows.
 A young woman thought she saw one evening, for a few moments, a hallucination of a friend in the room where she was reading.
 The young woman later learned that her friend had unexpectedly become ill and died that same evening, around the same time that the hallucination occurred.
 Furthermore, the friend had been asking for the young woman at the time of her death.
-Clearly, the deceased friend had been thinking of the young woman at the time the young woman had the telepathic hallucination of her friend.
+The deceased friend had been thinking of the young woman at the time the young woman had the telepathic hallucination of her friend.

 Another line of evidence for the reality of paranormal phenomena is research on presentiments or “pre-sponses,” essentially a form of short-term precognition as measured by physiological parameters (heart rate, electrodermal activity, and so forth).
-Numerous replicated experiments have demonstrated the physiological responses of individuals to disturbing photographs, for instance, a second or two before they are actually viewed by the person.
+Numerous replicated experiments have demonstrated physiological responses of individuals to disturbing photographs, for instance, a second or two before they are actually viewed by the person.
 According to conventional science, this should not be possible.